 Several governmental initiatives are currently operational, designed to mitigate the challenges associated with nutritional insecurity or enhance the nutritional well-being of women and children.
 These initiatives possess the potential for integration with extension education.

-Half Acre Model of Telangana is intended to assist female farmers in fulfilling their nutritional needs (Kadiyala et al., 2014).
+The Half Acre Model of Telangana is intended to assist female farmers in fulfilling their nutritional needs (Kadiyala et al., 2014).

-Rajiv Gandhi Scheme for Empowerment of Adolescent Girls is dedicated to enhancing the nutritional and health outcomes of girls aged 11 to 18 through comprehensive education in life skills, health, and nutrition.
+The Rajiv Gandhi Scheme for Empowerment of Adolescent Girls is dedicated to enhancing the nutritional and health outcomes of girls aged 11 to 18 through comprehensive education in life skills, health, and nutrition.

 Indira Gandhi Matritva Sahyog Yojana seeks to foster improved healthcare practices for young women throughout the stages of pregnancy, delivery, and lactation.

-National Iodine Deficiency Disorder Control Programme offers a framework for coordinated nutritional interventions via extension efforts.
+The National Iodine Deficiency Disorder Control Programme offers a framework for coordinated nutritional interventions via extension efforts.

 Ksheera Bhagya Yojana Government of Karnataka has implemented the "which entails providing 150 ml of hot milk to schoolchildren for three days per week.
 The principal aims include the enhancement of nutritional and health status while preventing malnutrition.

-The Srushti scheme is designed to enhance the supplementary nutritional health of children, as well as pregnant and lactating mothers.
+The Srushti scheme is designed to enhance the supplementary nutritional health of children as well as pregnant and lactating mothers.
 It represents one of several initiatives launched by the state government to combat malnutrition (Keding et al., 2021).

-Other programmes like POSHAN Abhiyan, Integrated Child Development Scheme, Mid-day meal scheme, supplementary nutrition programme, Balwadi Nutrition programme are many of them promoting the concept of nutrition led extension (Kadiyala et. al., 2014).
+Other programmes like POSHAN Abhiyan, Integrated Child Development Scheme, Mid-day meal scheme, supplementary nutrition programme, and Balwadi Nutrition programme are many of them promoting the concept of nutrition-led extension (Kadiyala et al., 2014).

-The livestock associated schemes which support achieving NLE efficiently include, Regional Fodder Development Programs encourage region-specific fodder production, whereas the National Livestock Mission (NLM) supports feed processing, silage units, and fodder cultivation.
+The livestock-associated schemes that support achieving NLE efficiently include Regional Fodder Development Programs encourage region-specific fodder production, whereas the National Livestock Mission (NLM) supports feed processing, silage units, and fodder cultivation.
 Hydroponic fodder technology and fodder production facilities are funded by the Rashtriya Krishi Vikas Yojana (RKVY).
 Credit is available for the purchase of high-quality feed and supplements through the Pashu Kisan Credit Card Scheme.
 While FAO Livestock Development Projects encourage the use of agro-industrial byproducts and crop residue treatment for feed augmentation, state-level livestock feed subsidy schemes guarantee reasonably priced feed during shortages.

-NABARD’s Dairy Entrepreneurship Development Scheme (DEDs) provides subsidies for silage units and feed storage.
-Furthermore, Smallholder Livestock Feed Programs by NGOs encourage community-based feed production, and the Sub-Mission on Fodder and Feed Development addresses fodder shortages through innovative feeding solutions and financial aid and assist in fodder block-making units (Vijayakhader, 2017).
+NABARD’s Dairy Entrepreneurship Development Scheme (DEDS) provides subsidies for silage units and feed storage.
+Furthermore, Smallholder Livestock Feed Programs by NGOs encourage community-based feed production, and the Sub-Mission on Fodder and Feed Development addresses fodder shortages through innovative feeding solutions and financial aid and assists in fodder block-making units (Vijayakhader, 2017).

-All these programmes, policies, approaches effectively works in facilitating the beneficiaries to enhance the productivity of livestock through balanced feed in one dimension and improved livelihood of farmers on other dimension through nutrient feed intake as well as economic conditions (https://dahd.gov.in/schemes-programmes).
+All these programmes, policies, and approaches effectively work in facilitating the beneficiaries to enhance the productivity of livestock through balanced feed in one dimension and improved livelihood of farmers in other dimensions through nutrient feed intake as well as economic conditions (https://dahd.gov.in/schemes-programmes).

 Conclusion

-Nutrition-led extension serves as a multifaceted strategy s that addresses various SDGs by linking agriculture with health, education, and sustainable development.
-Its holistic and comprehensive focus fosters resilient communities, healthier populations, and a sustainable future (Picchioni et. al., 2017).
+Nutrition-led extension serves as a multifaceted strategy that addresses various SDGs by linking agriculture with health, education, and sustainable development.
+Its holistic and comprehensive focus fosters resilient communities, healthier populations, and a sustainable future (Picchioni et al., 2017).

-Agriculture, Livestock and allied sciences function as a powerful tool in Nutrition-Led Extension, offering nutrient-dense foods, income, and sustainable farming options.
-By adopting these strategies, NLE can maximize the role in addressing malnutrition and improving rural livelihoods (Dal, 2025).
+Agriculture, Livestock, and allied sciences function as a powerful tool in Nutrition-Led Extension, offering nutrient-dense foods, income, and sustainable farming options.
+By adopting these strategies, NLE can maximize its role in addressing malnutrition and improving rural livelihoods (Dal, 2025).

 To implement Nutrition-Led Extension effectively, suitable strategies must be incorporated and integrated with broader development goals (Baye, 2017).